Brian1011/flutter_row_columns_sample/README.md

 Source code: [rows_spacer_flex_widget.dart](https://github.com/Brian1011/flutter_row_columns_sample/blob/main/lib/widgets/rows/rows_spacer_flex_widget.dart)

 ## Columns
+### 1. Columns on main axis alignment (vertical)
+Column children can be aligned in the following ways:
+1. At the beginning of the column (MainAxisAlignment.start) This is the default arrangement of column items if no alignment is specified.
+Indicated by the 1st column in the image below.

 ## How to run the project
 1. Clone the project
 2. Use flutter version 3.13.3 or higher